lukepark327/eth-ghost-sol/README.md

 ### Pruning

 We do not need to prune graphs.
-It is better not to do actually.
+Actually, it is better not to do.
 You pay for updating the data in storage, but mapping lookups are constant.

 There is no null in Solidity.
 Everything is created with a default zero value corresponding to the data type (0 for ints, 0x0 for addresses, false for bool, etc).
-Deleting an element is the same as setting the value to 0(updating)[9].
+Deleting an element is the same as setting the value to 0(updating)[[9]]((https://github.com/twodude/ghost-relay/blob/master/README.md#references)).

 <!--
 It requires too many fees(gases) to contain all nodes, so we have to prune some useless subgraphs.
 Fortunately, Ethereum requires ten confirmations to achieve finality[[6]](https://github.com/twodude/ghost-relay/blob/master/README.md#references).
 It is possible to prune all the other subgraphs which have no relationship with recent blocks, except a main-chain's one.